wetling23/logicmonitor-posh-module/README.md

 * From GitHub: Save `/bin/<version>/LogicMonitor/<files>` to your module directory

 # Behavior changes
+## 1.0.1.17
+* When Invoke-Request returns an error, all cmdlets return more data about the contents.
+Previously, the exception message was all that was returned.
+* Added check for 429 respone to all cmdlets, to detect a rate-limiting situation and retry the request.
+Previously, only some of the cmdlets detected rate limiting.
 ## 1.0.1.12
 * The cmdlets now require AccessKey to be a secure string.
 ## 1.0.1.10